BrianASpencer/CSC-499/README.md

 * Now, just type **_test.bat_** in the command prompt.
 It should say whether the Ascending and Descending tests failed or not.

-* The first test is for an ascending sort and the second test is for a descending test.
+* The first test is for an ascending sort and the second test is for a descending sort.